 Pictures, colors and design have a huge influence on the human perception.
 That is why eye tracking studies should only be carried out when first graphical designs are available.

-Great results can also be achieved by combining eye tracking and a classical usability test.
-While representative users work on realistic work task, we are able to observe their gaze patterns and analyze decision making and perception processes in detail.
+Great results can also be achieved by combining eye tracking and usability testing.
+While representative users work on realistic work tasks, we are able to observe their gaze patterns and analyze decision making and perception processes in detail.

-You can observe live how your users perceive your system.
+You can observe live how your users perceive your system - in our lab or livestream.

 You will receive a comprehensive report with a description of the usability problems and specific recommendations for improvement.
 A highlight video and a workshop are also part of the results.